palinax/Shiny-app-for-sentiment-analysis-of-AppStore-reviews/README.md

 2. Object-oriented programming - creating own classes, methods and generic functions of the S3, S4 and R6 systems

     We've decided to use S4 system.
 We have class and appriopriate methods for:
-    * review - tokenize it
+    * `review` - class represting single review.
+Methods:
+        * tokenize_review
-    * set of reviews - tokenize it
+    * review_set - class representing set of reviews.
+Methods:
+        * tokenize_review_set
     To do:
-    * add additional classes and methods (what and what for?)
+    * add additional classes and methods (for cleaning data, for calculating statistics, for visualizations)
 3. Use of C++ in R (Rcpp)

     It was not a part of our proposal